JanneMattila/powerplatform-demo/README.md

 }
 ```

-When "Trigger dependent workflows" is enabled, it will export LibraryTables first, then automatically trigger LibraryApp.
+When "Export dependencies?" is enabled, it will export LibraryTables first, then automatically export LibraryApp to the same branch.

 ## Branch Management for Exports

-The Extract Solution workflow supports custom branch names, allowing you to organize exports into separate branches for different purposes:
+The Export Solutions workflow supports custom branch names, allowing you to organize exports into separate branches for different purposes:

 ### Branch Workflow